Docs

 3. Click Manage Rules under Verification.

-Once you???ve reached the Verification page, it???s time to create a verification rule.
+Once you've reached the Verification page, you can create a verification rule.
 Creating a verification rule allows you to tailor your verification strategy based on your business needs.
 Verification Controls enable you to define multiple conditions within a single rule to achieve the desired outcome.

 For example, a composite rule could be:

-"~If the card brand is AMEX and the card issuing country is Cura??ao, then decline the payment~."
+"If the card brand is AMEX and the card issuing country is Curacao, then decline the payment."

 This flexibility helps you enforce specific payment policies, reduce costs, and minimize risks effectively.